 Among the negatives is the sticker across the top: it’s difficult to fully remove (if you decide you want to remove it).
 The stool is also a bit narrow and steep.
 Some kids may struggle with this.
 Some parents – as they worry about their children falling off – may struggle as well.

-Dual Height 2 Step Stool By HEYOK Baby
+Dual Height 2 Step Stool (Mom's Choice Award Winner)

 This stool was the winner of the Mom’s Choice Award and is renowned for its safety.
 It comes with a free eBook (that shows children how to use the stool) and you can order it risk-free with a money back guarantee.

-Some of cons involve the depth: the bottom step isn’t deep enough for every kid (especially if they’re smaller or younger).
+Some of the cons include the depth: the bottom step isn’t deep enough for every kid (especially if they’re smaller or younger).
 This may compromise independence and leave the child needing help.

 The above stools facilitate a comfy experience that provides your child with a sense of independence and accomplishment.